hanhctf/hanhctf.github.io/_posts/2023-05-08-THM-VulnnetDotJar.md

 ## Foothold

 - On port 8080, Apache Tomcat/9.0.30
-- On port 8009, ajp13 --> quick search --> CVE-2020-1938 --> can exploit with metasploit
+- On port 8009, ajp13 --> quick search --> CVE-2020-1938 --> can exploit with Metasploit
 ![](/commons/THM/Vulnnet-dotjar/0_msf.png)

-With default param in metasploit, we can see a creds for `host-manager`
+With the default param in Metasploit, we can see creds for `host-manager`

 ```
 1. Every VulnNet Entertainment dev is obligated to follow the rules described herein according to the contract you signed.